makersacademy/chitter-challenge/README-2.md

   - it provides a signing-in link
   - it displays all the peeps posted

-- the user can sign up for Chitter
+- the user can sign up for The 411
   - their user-handle is displayed once logged in
   - their name and user-handle shows against any peep they post